The importance of SEO for small businesses

 Leverage hyperlocal on-page SEO

-Your website content remains essential, including for local SEO.
-The tags and must include the main query + the location (“plumber Bordeaux | 24/7 call-out”).
-H2 and H3 can reuse micro-locations or geographical landmarks: districts, neighbourhoods, shopping centres.
-A neighbourhood news blog covering worksites, events, demographic statistics strengthens local semantics, while also generating natural backlinks from the regional press.
+Your site content remains essential, including for local SEO.
+The tags and <meta description> must include the main query + the location («plumber Bordeaux | 24/7 service).
+H2 and H3 headings can include micro-locations or geographic landmarks: districts, neighborhoods, shopping centers.
+A neighborhood news blog covering construction, events, demographic statistics reinforces local semantics, while generating natural backlinks from the regional press.

-Schema.org “LocalBusiness” tags
+Schema.org «LocalBusiness tags

-Get quality geolocated backlinks
+Get high-quality geolocated backlinks

-Local press, chambers of commerce and associations
+Local press, chambers of commerce, and associations

-Sponsorship of events and creative « link bait
+Event sponsorship and creative « link bait

-Behavioural signals and user experience
+Behavioral signals and user experience

 Local interactive content